sahal-mulki/my_python_scripts/README.md

 # Editing the code

-To download the code first click Downlaod Code
+To download the code first click Download Code

 Then press DOWNLOAD ZIP